 Into the Jungle — Daily Combat Operations

-Every morning, the infantry identified a village or area where they expected heavy Viet Cong activity.
+Each morning, the infantry identified a village, ridgeline, or suspected enemy stronghold where they expected heavy Viet Cong activity.
 That meant a major insertion.
-We assembled a fleet of lift ships, each carrying twelve soldiers, and launched with two gunships escorting the formation.
+A fleet of lift ships — each carrying a dozen soldiers — assembled on the flight line.
+Two gunships lifted with them, escorting the formation into the fight.

 What It Means That Pete Was a Lt.
 Colonel

-• Lt.
-Colonels command battalions, lead major staff sections, and shape the direction of entire units.
+- He was trusted with lives, missions, and major responsibilities.
+Lt.
+Colonels command battalions, lead major staff sections, oversee complex operations, and influence the direction of entire units.
+The Army does not give that authority lightly.

-His career path — drafted in 1959, Signal Corps, helicopter school, Korea, Vietnam, CGSC, senior leadership — is the path of a man the Army recognized as exceptional.
+- He belonged to the Army’s senior leadership pipeline.
+His career path — drafted in 1959, Signal Corps, helicopter school, Korea, Vietnam, CGSC, and senior leadership roles — is the unmistakable trajectory of a man the Army recognized as exceptional.

 Why This Combination Is So Rare